MattMattV/my-stars/README.md

 - [JavaScript30](https://github.com/wesbos/JavaScript30) - 30 Day Vanilla JS Challenge
 - [simple-icons](https://github.com/simple-icons/simple-icons) - SVG icons for popular brands
 - [cheatsheet](https://github.com/vuejs-tips/cheatsheet) - Vue.js 2.2 complete API cheatsheet
-- [awesome-angular](https://github.com/AngularClass/awesome-angular) - :page_facing_up: A curated list of awesome Angular resources by @AngularClass a @OneSpeed-io company
+- [awesome-angular](https://github.com/gdi2290/awesome-angular) - :page_facing_up: A curated list of awesome Angular resources by @TipeIO
 - [kodachi](https://github.com/WMAL/kodachi) - Linux Kodachi operating system is based on Debian 8.6 it will provide you with a secure, anti forensic, and anonymous operating system considering all features that a person who is concerned about privacy would need to have in order to be secure.
 - [Gabeify](https://github.com/powderblock/Gabeify) - Bring lord gaben to any web page your heart desires.
 - [risingstars2016](https://github.com/michaelrambeau/risingstars2016) - :stars: A complete overview of the JavaScript landscape in 2016: trends about front-end and node.js frameworks, tooling...
 Available in English, Japanese and Chinese.